ML-Assignment/Mercari-Price-Suggestion-Challenge/Steps.md

 2. Category Name: We tokenized this field into General Category, Sub Category 1 and Sub Category 2
 3. Shipping & Item Condition: We converted this to string and used.
 4. Item Description: We considered 100K features.

+# Potential shortcomings
+1. We could do more word processing and cleaning up of data.
+This will be helpful for the feature extraction.
+2. The model is not tested on any other data beyond the test data provided.

+# Possible improvements
+2. We can try other algorithms like RNN(Recurrent neural networks)
+3. We could use domain specific stopwords to derive better results, in addition to english stopwords.
+4. Removal of outliers during cleasing data (0 and max values).
+5. Considering Stochastic Gradient Descent(SGD) Regressor - since the number of values in the dataset is close to 1.4M